 The Hope and Justice initiative launched during the 2020-2021 school year to give young people who were living through history a chance to express their thoughts and process their feelings around critical health topics such as mental health, suicide prevention, creative ways to measure 6-feet social distancing, their reasons for wearing a face covering, the changes they hoped to see in their community, and more.
 These young artists embraced this space, giving us a glimpse into what was happening in the world through their eyes and hearts.
-A selection of these youth-produced works of art have been curated into a virtual gallery featuring art, written works and films.
+A selection of these youth-produced works of art have been curated into a virtual gallery featuring art, written works and films, as well as art showcase videos:

 Thank you!
 We can’t do this work without your support.

-Directing Change is a non-profit organization (501 c3) and is funded by government grants, foundations, as well as corporate sponsors and individual donations.
-The program is part of statewide efforts to prevent suicide, reduce stigma and discrimination related to mental illness, and to promote the mental health and wellness of students.
-These initiatives are funded by counties through the Mental Health Services Act (Prop 63) and administered by the California Mental Health Services Authority (CalMHSA), an organization of county governments working to improve mental health outcomes for individuals, families and communities.
+Directing Change is a non-profit organization (501 c3) and is funded by county behavioral health agencies through the Mental Health Services Act (formerly known as Prop 63), county offices of education, government grants, foundations, as well as corporate sponsors and individual donations.
+The program was initially created in 2011 with funding from counties through the Mental Health Services Act and is part of statewide efforts to prevent suicide, reduce stigma and discrimination related to mental illness, and to promote the mental health and wellness of students administered by the California Mental Health Services Authority (CalMHSA).

 Art Gallery Sponsorships Available